ArcherFSharpTesting/Archer.Logger/docs/readme/test-fail-container-transformer.md

 <!-- (dl
 (section-meta
-    (title Archer.Logger Test Fail Container Transformer) )
+    (title Archer.Reporting Test Fail Container Transformer) )
 ) -->

-This document describes the Test Fail Container Transformer in Archer.Logger.
+This document describes the Test Fail Container Transformer in Archer.Reporting.
 This module provides functions to transform and format test failure containers for reporting and output.

 <!-- (dl (# getWrappedTestFailureMessage)) -->
 **getWrappedTestFailureMessage**